-PianoGroove tutorials have the best visual quality on the web.
-HD Video Footage provides a crystal-clear overhead shot of the keyboard.
+PianoGroove's unique 3-part layout provides the best visual quality on the web.
 The Synchronized Light-Up Midi Keyboard gives you instant clarity into dense voicings so you can always see which notes are being played.
-In Video Score & Notation allows you to gain deeper insight into the material covered so you can improve your knowledge of common chords and progressions.
+Our In-Video Notation allows you to gain deeper insight into the material covered and relate the theory to chord symbols, shapes and progressions.

 Perhaps the most valuable feature of PianoGroove.
-All jazz piano lessons are related back lead sheets so you understand how to apply the theory in a practical context.
-As a jazz musician, one of your main goals will be to pick up a fake book and just play from lead sheet.
-Whether you aspire to play as a solo cocktail pianist, in a jazz trio, or simply for your own pleasure, this skill is invaluable.
+All jazz piano lessons are applied to common chord changes so that you understand how to use the theory in a practical context.
+The goal for many students is to pick up a fake book and just play from lead sheets.
+Whether you are playing solo piano, or with a band or jazz trio, this skill is invaluable.

 PianoGroove Pro is an online jazz piano course that covers more detailed and advanced topics.
 These jazz piano tutorials are focused towards intermediate students who understand the basics and want to take their playing to the next level.
 The pro lessons on chords and voicings delve deeper into altered jazz harmony.
 Altered voicings are usually associated with the minor 251 progression but we can also apply altered jazz chords to any major 251 progression.
 Adding these alterations will spice up the sound of major 251s and create more interest in your playing.